Our Services

 Enjoy the now — even if it’s spent searching for that lost fly mask, horseshoe, or favorite hoof pick.

 The first phase of planning involves knowing your options.
 In Minnesota, the Board of Animal Health governs and indicates that the approved, state-level disposal methods for horses, sheep, goats, etc. include composting, rendering*, landfill, incineration, and burial.
+Don’t forget to take into account your local county and/or township regulations.

 *rendering facilities will not collect horses in Minnesota